 - Consumer can request one free credit report from each bureau.

-- A fraud alert at any of the credit bureaus automatically initiates an alert at the other two.
+- A fraud alert at any of the credit bureaus automatically initiates an alert at the

 - Call any of the following numbers 24 hours a day: